mwiens91/party-drinks-calculator/README.md

 ./run_calculator.py
 ```

-and see all available options with
+or see all available options with

 ```
 ./run_calculator.py --help